ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |midpoint|
-     - From a pair of points a, b, that are different, builds x, the midpoint of a and b.
+     - From a pair of points a, b, that are different, builds x, the midpoint of a and b. **The original version of AlphaGeometry did not return midpoint as a predicate, resulting in solutions where a midpoint construction would have to be recovered as a predicate during the proof.
+We fixed that.**
      - :math:`x\text{ midpoint of }ab`  (midp x a b)
      - Point